cyberthal/treefactor-docs/Doc/Tips.md

 Use org-id for global link UIDs that are not path-dependent.

-Treefactor facilitates creating many org files in deeply nested directories.
+Treefactor facilitates creating many Org files in deeply nested directories.
 This can make it challenging to construct an org-agenda files list.
 See here to load org agenda files recursively: [Recursively adding .org files in a top-level directory for org-agenda-files takes a long time - StackOverflow](https://stackoverflow.com/questions/17215868/recursively-adding-org-files-in-a-top-level-directory-for-org-agenda-files-take)

 It also helps to have a function that refreshes your org agenda file list, if you've altered paths in that directory.